lexbor/docs/source/articles/part-2-css.md

 The most reliable solution turned out to be generating the test and the result separately.
 This means that forming the result goes through the same stages as forming the test.
-Although this approach is costly, it’s manageable since real-time performance is not a constraint.
+Although this approach is costly, it's manageable since real-time performance is not a constraint.

 As a result, we now have an excellent tool for generating tests for grammars.